 - Any unlawful, fraudulent, or criminal act for a profit.

 Murder is a crime that has a severe punishment.
 It’s being charged as a homicide, and it will be treated as a criminal case.
 When you are being charged with murder, it means that you have committed a crime that has been classified as murder.
+In cases such as these individuals affected may turn to wrongful death lawyers to potentially help them to win their side of a case.
 Murder is one of the most common crimes in the United States.
 According to the FBI, there were an estimated 15,078 murders in the United States in 2016, which represented a 6.2% increase from the year before.
 Murder is responsible for more deaths per capita than any other violent crime, accounting for nearly half of all murders in 2016.

 Rape is a crime that carries a heavy burden of guilt for the victim.
 Not only does it have an immediate impact on the victim (through the trauma), it has a lasting impact on many aspects of the victim’s life (through the psychological effects), and it changes more than just the victim (through the social stigma).